Workshop

 aes(x = species, y = myoglobin))

-Notice how we have given the data argument and the aesthetics inside the geom.
-The variables species
+is the geom to plot pointswe have given the data argument and the aesthetics inside the geom.

-So the data points don’t overlap, we can add some random jitter in the x direction (edit your existing code):
+We can ensure the points do not overlap, by adding some random jitter in the x direction (edit your existing code):

 ggplot() +